Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Ubisoft has tweaked a few things here and there, improved a few mechanics, introduced more interesting elements in the game, but fundamentals remain the same.
 You have a huge open world with a bunch of bad dudes waiting to be killed.

 Far Cry 5 has undergone some welcome changes since the last iteration of this franchise.
 You don’t need to climb towers to reveal interesting locations on the maps anymore.
 You’ll need to explore every nook and cranny and talk to people to get quests.
 It’s quite a possibility that you might not come across some content just because you didn’t talk to a certain group of people.
 It’s an interesting approach that makes the game more appealing.

 You go from one place to another, one outpost at a time and ultimately eliminate the whole group of cultists almost one-handed.
 I’m not going to dive deep into the story as it will spoil things for you.

-After the first few minutes of introduction, you’ll have 3 huge chunks of lands to explore.
+After the first few minutes of introduction, you’ll have three huge chunks of land to explore.
 Although the game suggests you to start with a particular area, you can ignore the warnings and start with the more difficult regions instead.